openthread/openthread/examples/platforms/nrf52811/README.md

 This SoC is meant to be used in the configuration that involves the Host Processor and the IEEE 802.15.4 radio.
 In this configuration, the full OpenThread stack is running on the Host Processor and the nRF52811 SoC acts as an IEEE 802.15.4 radio.
 The radio is running a minimal OpenThread implementation that allows for communication between the Host Processor and the nRF52811.
-In this architecture, the nRF52811 SoC device is called NCP radio or RCP (Radio Co-Processor).
+In this architecture the nRF52811 SoC device is called RCP (Radio Co-Processor).

 The nRF52811 platform is currently under development.